google/llvm-bazel/README.md

 # Status

 MLIR has Cuda and Vulkan support disabled.
+LLVM does not yet have configuration detection and hardcodes values in the config.

-The whole project builds, e.g.
+You can build the project with:

 ```shell
 cd llvm-bazel/